-Now that we’re well into 2018, it’s time to look at what the car industry brought in 2017 and get to know which trends are likely to hit the market this year.
+2017 has come and gone, so it’s time to look at what the car industry brought last year and get to know which trends are likely to hit the market in 2018.

 With CO2 emissions scandals and anti-diesel incentives spreading across the European market, it is no surprise that diesel vehicle registrations have dropped by 17.1% in the UK throughout 2017.

 Simultaneously, alternatively fuelled vehicles (AFV) have registered the highest demand ever, with 119,821 AFV’s sold in 2017 – an impressive increase of 34,8% on 2016.

 All-electric cars have registered their highest demand yet with a 77.1% increase and 10,199 second-hand electric vehicles being sold throughout the year.